amenos76/Mod2-Project-News-Backend/README.md

 ## General info
-Trending Stories is a website that pulls in all the top trending news stories, and refreshes as the day goes on to keep you up to date!
-You can search for stories using the built in categories, for example, Trending, Sports, Entertainment, and Technology.
-For a more taylored search you can use the search option to find the stories you're looking for.
+Trending Stories is a website that pulls in all the top trending news stories, and refreshes as the day goes on!
+You can search for stories using the built in categories; Trending, Sports, Entertainment, and Technology.
+For a more taylored search, use the search option to find the stories you are looking for.
 There is also a My Feed feature that allows you to add and remove stories to a personalized feed specific to your choices.
-You can use this is your in a rush and would like to read them later, or save them there to easily reference and find if you would like to share them with a friend.
+You can use this if you are in a rush and would like to read them later, or save them there to easily reference and share  with a friend.
 Lastly, to make things a little easier for you, there is an auto-scroll button that allows you to see all the articles scroll through hands free!

 ## Intro Video